 a) ALCD owns, operates, and maintains the Alamo and Lafayette cemeteries.
-The district serves a portion of the City of Walnut Creek, most of the Town of Danville and City of Lafayette, the eastern portion of the City of San Ramon, the unincorporated communities of Alamo, Blackhawk, Diablo and Walden.
+The district serves a portion of the City of Walnut Creek, most of the Town of Danville and City of Lafayette, the eastern portion of the City of San Ramon, and portions of the unincorporated communities of Alamo, Blackhawk, Diablo and Walden.